lucmartinon/lucmartinon/index.md

 # Looking for
 - Investigation projects
-- Freelance jobs or part-time employee jobs for NGOs, preferably in the transparency area.
+- Freelance jobs or part-time employee jobs for NGOs, preferably in the transparency area